 The Brownstone neighborhoods are so beautiful at Halloween

 The nice part about the CUNY campus in the summer is that there are not many students on campus during the summer break.
 I was able to relax on the campus lawn and the security guards left me alone.
-They probably thought I was a returning student or a Prof on an afternoon break.
+They probably thought I was a returning student or a Professor on an afternoon break.
 I was so sweaty and tired from walking all around the campus, I fell asleep for while in one of the chairs that was out on the patio in the middle of campus.
 During the quiet summer, it is a nice place to relax.

 St. Nicolas Park just below the CUNY campus